indico/mereswine/README.md

 For each field, the following parameters can be specified:

-- **label:** a string that specifies how the field name will be rendered across the Instance Tracker.
+- **label:** a string that specifies how the field name will be rendered across Cephalopod.
 The default value is the field name with spaces instead of underscores and with the first word starting with a capital letter;
 - **chart:** a boolean value that indicates whether to include or not that field amongst the statistics.
 Default: `False`;
 - **chart_type:** if `chart` is set to `True` it specifies with which kind of chart the field statistics will be displayed.
 Accepted values are: `'bar'`, for a barchart, `'line'`, for a linechart, and `'pie'`, for a piechart.
 Default: `'bar'`;
 - **aggregation:** if the field cannot be directly shown (for example it's a list or a dictionary) you have to define an aggregation function to aggregate the values inside the field and use the aggregated value instead.
 At the moment, only numeric values are supported and the accepted aggregation functions are: `None`, when no aggregation is necessary, `'sum'`, to aggregate by sum, `'avg'`, to aggregate by average, and `'min'` and `'max'` to show the lowest and the highest value, respectively.
 Default: `None`;